HIV/AIDS surveillance in Europe 2015

 The European Test Finder makes it easy to locate an HIV testing site in Europe: all that is needed is a post code or city name to find the nearest test centre.
 This year’s updated version also includes places for STI and hepatitis testing.
 In addition, available ECDC Guidance and results from monitoring the Dublin Declaration on Partnership to Fight HIV/AIDS in Europe and Central Asia assist Member States in their HIV response.

-28 Nov 2017 - This report, prepared jointly with the WHO Regional Office for Europe, presents data on HIV and AIDS for the whole European Region, including the EU and EEA countries.
-Analyses are provided for the EU and EEA region, and also by geographical/epidemiological division of the WHO European Region.
+This report, prepared jointly with the WHO Regional Office for Europe, presents data on HIV and AIDS for the whole European Region, including the EU and EEA countries.
+Analyses are provided for the EU and EEA region.